School Development Priorities for 2023-24

 By way of background, for those families who are new to the school, each school leadership team (Headteacher and Senior Leaders from within the school) are required to put in place a plan that will inform their work during each school year.
 This plan is based on evidence from a wide range of sources that include: our own monitoring of children’s learning (their books, their lessons, their views about their learning); achievement both academically and in other areas; Key Stage 2 results; the views of children, staff and parents on all aspects of the school and the findings of external review bodies such as OFSTED and the Local Authority.

-Our main priorities for 2021/22 have been evaluated and the successful outcomes of the work of all the staff, the children and their families and our governors have been used (alongside a wide range of evidence sources as detailed above) to identify the priorities for the current academic year.
-In addition, we have considered the Covid-19 pandemic and the impact of the lockdown in our target setting.
+Our main priorities for 2022/23 have been evaluated and the successful outcomes of the work of all the staff, the children and their families and our governors have been used (alongside a wide range of evidence sources as detailed above) to identify the priorities for the current academic year.

 QUALITY OF EDUCATION

-Priority 1: To ensure the implementation of the school’s curriculum is embedded securely and consistently across the school, with a particular focus on lesson structure and pupil engagement.
+Priority 1: Teaching - Through regular monitoring and support, ensure the school’s curriculum is delivered consistently well across the school, with a particular focus on lesson structure and pupil engagement.

 LEADERSHIP AND MANAGEMENT

-Priority 4: To ensure highly effective and meaningful engagement takes place with staff at all levels and issues are quickly identified, in particular regarding workload and well-being.
+Priority 5: Workload and well-being - To ensure highly effective and meaningful engagement takes place with staff at all levels and issues are quickly identified, in particular regarding workload and well-being.

 I trust that this brief overview of the School’s Development Plan for the coming academic year has been helpful.
 We look forward to continuing to work closely with you all.